yutveg/Sprint-Challenge--Graphs/README.md

 It is very difficult to calculate the shortest possible path that traverses the entire graph.
 Why?

+It is computationally quite expensive given the number of rooms we have.
+Perhaps even impossible.
+The reason for this is because in order to quantify something as the shortest, you'd need to have knowledge of all the possible ways to traverse the dungeon (or perhaps at least, all possible ways under some pre-determined number of steps because if you know you can do it in under 2000 steps it's not really imperative to know how to do it in 3000) and to compute all of those possibilities would be very taxing on a computer.

 My best path is 957 moves.
 Can you find a shorter path?